claudy/Highpointers-Konvention-2022/schedule.md

 Location: Mt.
 Davis, Elk Lick Township, PA 15558

 What: A hike along the Mt.
 Davis Pennsylvania Highpoint Trail.
-We will have already walked part of this trail from CCC Site 97 to the highpoint.
-This hike will leave from the highpoint and follow the trail counter-clockwise around Forbes State Forest, ending back at CCC Site 97.
+We will have already walked part of this trail from the large parking lot / picnic area to the highpoint.
+This hike will leave from the highpoint and follow the trail counter-clockwise around Forbes State Forest, ending back at the large parking lot / picnic area (CCC Site 97).
 Total distance is approximately 4.5 miles, and should take a little over 2 hours to complete.

+> Be sure to bring snacks or a lunch with you.
+The nearest food is at least seven miles away.
+Lunch will not be provided.

 ### 📷 **Scenic Photo Gallery \(courtesy of James Suits\)**